deeper-blue/sdp-robot/doc/interface_low_level.md

 ### `go_to_cell(cell)`
 Moves the arch to be over a cell.
 Computes the actual position to move to using cell size from the config, adjusting for the space between the board and buffer as needed.
+If the expected error is over a preset threshold, first performs a position reset via `go_to_edge()` and then performs the movement.

 **Assumptions**: